All Episodes

 Stay with us, Mike.

-Along the lines of what we were just talking about, the story here in the politico today.
+Along the lines of what we were just talking about, the story here in the Politico today, conservatives take aim at leaders Chrised other races.

-This is Adam Brandon, a spokesman for Freedom Works, an organization to help gin up the Tea Party protests and town hall Flair.
+This is Adam Brandon, the spokesman for Freedom Works, an organization to help gin up the Tea Party protests and town hall flare.

 Nobody ginned those up.